therobhe/react_udemy/26-nextjs/README.md

 There are many good practices for organizing Next.JS projects:

 - put routes in app folder
-- use a components/lib/hooks folder in the root of app for general components
+- use a components/lib/hooks folder in the root of the project
-- use a components/lib/hooks folder in the pages folder for page-specific components

 ### Meta Informations

 - in the ``RootLayout`` you create a `const metadata` where you configure the title and description of the page.
 - an `ìcon.png` in the root of the /app folder will be used as favicon.
 - `globals.css` in the root of the /app folder will be used as global style.
+- dynamic routes (e.g. different blog posts) can be created like this `/blog/[slug]`